andr-nau/IV_processing_python/README.md

 iv1.txt and iv57.txt - experimental raw data for test (different shapes of IV)

-This is version dedicated for Python's IDEs, like Spider (to see graphs and outputs).
+There are versions dedicated for Python's IDEs (e.g. Spider, to see graphs and outputs) and Jupiter notebook.

 Sample result in graphical form: